Amy Von Lintel, Ph.D.

 Teaching and Related Service

-All of my courses seek to engage students intellectually, critically, and creatively with the history of art as a field.
-I teach introductory surveys of art history in the CORE curriculum to an interdisciplinary group of undergraduates, as well as upper level undergraduate courses of advanced art history and aesthetics, which have focused on such themes as the history of design, the history of modern art, vision and visuality in art, the “new west,” and the rise of a modern art market.
-I also regularly teach graduate seminars of art history, including courses on the writings of artists, on originality and reproduction, and how art inspires art through time and across time.
-I am currently serving on the Board of Trustees of the Amarillo Museum of Art, and enjoy my involvement with the art museums and galleries in the Amarillo-Canyon area.
-I run and maintain the Facebook Page “WTAMU Art History,” which operates as a hub of communications for art lovers in the WT Community: https://www.facebook.com/WTAMUArtHistory
+All of my courses at WTAMU seek to engage students intellectually, critically, and creatively with the history of art as a field.
+I teach introductory surveys of art history in the CORE curriculum to an interdisciplinary group of undergraduates, as well as upper level undergraduate courses of advanced art history and aesthetics, which have focused on such themes as the history of design, the history of modern art, vision and visuality, the “new west,” the rise of a modern art market, and the history of fashion in art and theatre (team-taught with Anne Medlock of the WTAMU theatre program).
+I also regularly teach graduate seminars of art history, including courses on art historical methods, on the writings of artists, on originality, reproduction, and artistic dialogue across time and space, and, most recently, on modernism and postmodernism in the Texas Panhandle, including the art of Georgia O’Keeffe, Ed Ruscha, Robert Smithson, Ant Farm, and Stanley Marsh 3.
+I have served on the Board of Trustees of the Amarillo Museum of Art and am currently a member of the Friends of Southwest Art at the Panhandle-Plains Historical Museum (PPHM).
+I greatly enjoy my involvement with the art museums and galleries in regional area, and frequently involve museum site-visits into all of my courses.
+Since 2012, I have run and maintained the Facebook Page “WTAMU Art History,” which operates as a hub of communications for art lovers in the WTAMU community:

 Research and Creative Activity